Intersection configurations in free and free times free-abelian groups: Realizing -configurations

-Consider Thompson's group $F$: it is well-known that $F$ is finitely presented (in fact, it admits a presentation with two generators and two relations, see \cite[Thm.
+Consider Thompson's group $F$: it is well-known that $F$ is finitely presented (in fact, it admits a presentation with just two generators and two relations, see \cite[Thm.
 3.4]{cannon_introductory_1996}), and that it contains $\mathbb{Z}^{\infty}$, see \cite[Thm.
 4.8]{cannon_introductory_1996}.
-Therefore, $G=\Free[2]\times F$ is a finitely presented intersection-full group (note that Thomson's group contains no non-cyclic free subgroup so, it is necessary to take the direct product with $\Free[2]$).
+Therefore, $G=\Free[2]\times F$ is a finitely presented intersection-saturated group.
+(Note that Thomson's group contains no nonabelian free subgroup so, in order to get intersection-saturation via our arguments, it is necessary to take the direct product with $\Free[2]$.)